Study Center's fiscally sponsored projects

 Ethnic Media Services

-Ethnic Media Services works to enhance ethnic news outlets’ capacity to inform their audiences nationwide about broad, timely public issues in order to build a more inclusive participatory democracy.
-For ethnic media sector reporters it convenes weekly online briefings with experts, newsmakers and community organizers; organizes professional trainings; provides fellowships; and helps those furloughed by the pandemic remain in the field.
+Ethnic Media Services works to enhance ethnic news outlets’ capacity to inform their audiences nationwide about broad, timely public issues to build a more inclusive participatory democracy.
+For ethnic media sector reporters, it convenes weekly online briefings with experts, newsmakers, and community organizers; organizes professional trainings; and provides fellowships, among other activities.
 It coordinates public service ad campaigns to ensure a more equitable investment of ad revenues in the ethnic media sector, including outlets missed by mainstream agencies.
-EMS produces, translates and syndicates multilingual original news stories, and develops communication projects with underserved groups to expand their public voice.
-EMS counts more than 2,000 ethnic media outlets in its directory.
+EMS produces, translates, and syndicates multilingual original news stories, and develops communication projects with underserved groups to expand their public voice.
 DONATE

 Ethnic Media Services